hashicorp/terraform-provider-awscc/docs/resources/synthetics_canary.md

 <a id="nestedatt--visual_reference"></a>
 ### Nested Schema for `visual_reference`

-Required:
+Optional:

 - `base_canary_run_id` (String) Canary run id to be used as base reference for visual testing

-Optional:

 - `base_screenshots` (Attributes List) List of screenshots used as base reference for visual testing (see [below for nested schema](#nestedatt--visual_reference--base_screenshots))

 <a id="nestedatt--visual_reference--base_screenshots"></a>
 ### Nested Schema for `visual_reference.base_screenshots`

-Required:

-- `screenshot_name` (String) Name of the screenshot to be used as base reference for visual testing

 Optional:

 - `ignore_coordinates` (List of String) List of coordinates of rectangles to be ignored during visual testing
+- `screenshot_name` (String) Name of the screenshot to be used as base reference for visual testing

 <a id="nestedatt--vpc_config"></a>
 ### Nested Schema for `vpc_config`

-Required:
+Optional:

 - `security_group_ids` (List of String)
 - `subnet_ids` (List of String)

-Optional:

 - `vpc_id` (String)

 ## Import